Manuel Noriega: Head of intelligence

 During the early 1970s, Noriega's relationship with the U.S. intelligence services was regularized.
 The Central Intelligence Agency (CIA) placed him on its payroll in 1971, while he held his position as head of Panamanian intelligence; he had previously been paid by U.S. intelligence services on a case-by-case basis.
 Regular payments to him were stopped under the Carter administration, before being resumed and later stopped again under the administration of Ronald Reagan.
 The CIA valued him as an asset because he was willing to provide information about the Cuban government and later about the Sandinista government in Nicaragua.
 Noriega also served as the U.S. emissary to Cuba during negotiations following the Johnny Express incident in December 1971.
 Noriega was given access to CIA contingency funds, which he was supposed to use to improve his intelligence programs, but which he could spend with little accountability.
 The contingency funds were as high as US$100,000 in some years.

 The CIA was aware that Noriega was selling intelligence on the U.S. to Cuba while he was working for it.
 Noriega also undertook a number of activities while nominally working for the CIA that served his own ends at the expense of the U.S. government.
 Journalist Frederick Kempe wrote in 1990 that Noriega had been linked to a series of bombings targeting the U.S. territory in the Panama Canal Zone during the prelude to the U.S. Presidential election in 1976 after the administration of U.S. President Gerald Ford stepped back from negotiations about the Panama Canal.
 The bombings highlighted to the U.S. government the difficulty of holding on to the Panama Canal Zone in the face of hostility within Panama.
 Kempe stated that the U.S. knew of Noriega's involvement in the bombings but decided to turn a blind eye toward them.
-In a December 1976 meeting with George H. W. Bush, then the Director of Central Intelligence, Noriega flatly denied involvement, instead suggesting that the CIA was responsible.
+In a December 1976 meeting with George H. W. Bush, then Director of Central Intelligence, Noriega flatly denied involvement, instead suggesting that the CIA was responsible.